 Mixing business with pleasure can be a dangerous game but it's one that the owner of Genoa, bills itself as a "boutique shipyard", Vertige plays brilliantly.
 He was looking to move up in size to a boat he could use with his grownup family, but also one that could host business meetings and be used for charter too.
-And he got friendly layout, makes sure the clients are happy, and the presence of music and wine - in a boat named after his favourite white from the Rhône Valley - ensures that pleasure is plentiful for all.
+And he got it: a highly customised interior, with guest philosophy: the owner saw a model for the friendly layout, makes sure the clients are happy, and the presence of music and wine - in a boat named after his favourite white from the Rhône Valley - ensures that pleasure is plentiful for all.